 The best restaurants in Venice

-Eating is one of my favourite things to do in Venice – in any place I visit for that matter – but wow is it difficult to find a good place to eat in Venice.
+Eating is one of my favourite things in Venice – in any place I visit for that matter – but wow is it difficult to find a good place to eat in Venice.
 Unlike most of the rest of Italy where you can walk into any eatery and almost always leave delighted, Venice has a lot of bad food.
 But don’t worry, I’ve worked hard over several trip (and eaten far too much bad food) to find the food gems in Venice.
 You’ll find them in my guide to the best restaurants in Venice.
 I’ve got a good selection of bars in there, too.

 The best areas to stay in Venice

 San Marco is the best area to stay in Venice if you want to be right in the heart of things but expect high prices.
 I tend to stay in Cannareggio because I love the location – old Venice, away from the crowds but still walkable to San Marco.
-My next favourite suggestion is Giudecca island, also away from the bustle.
-A few minutes away by vaparetto, with a good handful of restaurants to feed you at night and excellent views across towards San Marco, the island had everything you need plus a more peaceful feel.
+My next favourite suggestion is Giudecca Island, also away from the bustle.
+A few minutes away by Vaparetto, with a good handful of restaurants to feed you at night and excellent views across towards San Marco, the island had everything you need plus a more peaceful feel.